johnbaums/cebra-bib/README.md

 # cebra-bib
-Centre of Excellence for Biosecurity Risk Analysis (CEBRA) Zotero bib
+Centre of Excellence for Biosecurity Risk Analysis (CEBRA) bibliography